 (1) Despite any other provision in these regulations, the Superannuation Board must not pay a benefit to a member if that would be contrary to the SIS standards.

-(2) When the Superannuation Board is prohibited under subregulation (1) from paying a benefit, the Board is to hold the benefit in the member’s accumulation account until payment is permitted or the benefit is transferred under regulation 21B(2) or (3).
+[(2) deleted]

 [Regulation 21C inserted in Gazette 23 Jul 1999 p.
 3391; amended in Gazette 2 May 2003 p.
-1495.]
+1495; 1 Apr 2008 p.
+1275.]

+21D.
+Delay in payment of benefit

+(1) If a benefit to which a member is entitled or which has become payable is not paid or transferred under regulation 21B(2) or (3) as soon as is permitted by these regulations, the Superannuation Board is to —

+(a) retain the accumulation component of the benefit in the member’s accumulation account; and

+(b) if the benefit includes a defined benefit component, credit the amount of that component to the member’s accumulation account; and

+(c) maintain the member’s accumulation account in accordance with these regulations until the benefit is paid or transferred,

+and when the benefit is paid or transferred, the amount to be paid or transferred is the balance in the account at that time.

+(2) This regulation does not apply to —

+(a) a supplementary disablement benefit; or

+(b) any part of a benefit that a person has elected under regulation 22 to receive as a pension.

+[Regulation 21D inserted in Gazette 1 Apr 2008 p.
+1275-6.]

 22. Retirement benefits — pension option

-(1) A member or the spouse or de facto partner of a member who is entitled to a lump sum benefit under these regulations may apply to the Superannuation Board to receive a pension benefit in lieu of all or part of that lump sum benefit (in this regulation called “the amount commuted”).
+(1) A member or the spouse or de facto partner of a member who is entitled to a lump sum benefit under these regulations may apply to the Superannuation Board to receive a pension benefit in lieu of all or part of that lump sum benefit (in this regulation called the amount commuted).

-(2) If an application under subregulation (1) is approved by the Superannuation Board a pension benefit shall be payable on such terms and conditions and to such persons as are approved by the Superannuation Board and the Superannuation Board shall —
+(2) Subject to regulation 21AB(2)(b), if an application under subregulation (1) is approved by the Superannuation Board a pension benefit shall be payable on such terms and conditions and to such persons as are approved by the Superannuation Board and the Superannuation Board shall —

 (a) pay the pension benefit directly from the Superannuation Fund; or